1. In the beginning Man created God; and in the image of Man created he him.

 If Jesus saves - well, He'd better save Himself

-from the gory glory seekers who use His name in death.
+seekers who use His name in death.

 Oh Jesus save me!